Our Services

 Early evaluation is important.
 A primary care physician or neurologist can assess your symptoms and determine if further testing is needed.

-If you're experiencing any of these symptoms and want to better understand what they might mean, consider using a free AI-powered symptom checker for Parkinson's Disease to help you prepare for a more informed conversation with your healthcare provider.
+If you're experiencing any of these symptoms and want to quickly check how they align with Parkinson's Disease, a free AI-powered symptom checker can help you identify patterns and prepare meaningful questions before your doctor's visit.

 There is no single blood test or scan that confirms Parkinson's disease.
 Diagnosis is based on: